 The Greatest Generation marks time by V-J and V-E Day.
 Baby Boomers by the first time they saw the Beatles on Ed Sullivan.
-For Gen X’ers, it’s the first time they heard the opening chords of Waylon Jennings’ guitar on the first episode of The Dukes of Hazzard, which first aired on CBS 37 years ago today.
+For Gen X’ers, it’s the first time they heard the opening chords of Waylon Jennings’ guitar on the first episode of The Dukes of Hazzard, which first aired on CBS 40 years ago this week.
 We’ve put together eight interesting highlights from the show:

 The Entire Show’s Premise Was a Rehash of a B-Movie